NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ##### Performance Test Automation

 We recommend the following steps for performance test automation:
-1. Integrate performance tests into your Continuous Integration and Continuous Delivery (CI/CD) pipeline to enable regular and automated execution of performance tests as part of the software delivery process.
+1. Take a look at the following external [guide](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/performance-testing/) from Microsoft Engineering Fundamentals for more information about applying performance testing.
 2. Refer to the [Testing Frameworks](testing-frameworks) page for performance test tools and frameworks.
-3. Take a look at the following [Playbook](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/performance-testing/) for more information about applying performance testing.
+3. Integrate performance tests into your Continuous Integration and Continuous Delivery (CI/CD) pipeline to enable regular and automated execution of performance tests as part of the software delivery process.

 ##### User Interface Test Automation

 We recommend the following steps for user interface test automation:
-1. Set up a CI pipeline to automatically trigger UI test execution upon code changes or at scheduled intervals.
+1. Take a look at the following external [guide](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/ui-testing/) from Microsoft Engineering Fundamentals for more information about applying user interface testing.
 2. Refer to the [Testing Frameworks](testing-frameworks) page for user interface test tools and frameworks.
-3. Take a look at the following [Playbook](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/ui-testing/) for more information about applying user interface testing.
+3. Set up a CI pipeline to automatically trigger UI test execution upon code changes or at scheduled intervals.

 ### 4. Maintain Your Tests

-Here are the triggers of test maintenance:
+Your tests should be updated, at minimum, upon the following events:
 1. Whenever **code changes** occur (e.g., new features, bug fixes, refactoring), revisit related tests.
-2. When **new developers** join a project, educating them about existing tests (documented in [TESTING.md](TESTING)) ensures consistent testing practices.
-3. **Upgrading libraries, frameworks, or testing tools** may necessitate adjustments to existing tests.
+2. **Upgrading libraries, frameworks, or testing tools** may necessitate adjustments to existing tests.
-4. As your **application data evolves**, ensure test data remains relevant.
+3. As your **application data evolves**, ensure test data remains relevant.
-5. Use [code coverage tools](testing-frameworks) to identify **underused or obsolete tests**.
+4. Periodic [code coverage](testing-frameworks) analysis identifies **underused or obsolete tests**.

 This is the list of items to be maintained:
 1. [TESTING.md](TESTING)